How to track the source of your leads in Keap

 • Landing Page Subfolder

-Upon successful form submission, the lead source details from the hidden fields are transferred to Keap.
-You’ll now find this information within your leads dashboard on Keap.
+Upon the submission of the form, the lead source details from the hidden fields are sent to Keap.
+You’ll find this information within your leads dashboard on Keap.

 This provides you with valuable insights into where each lead originates!